Skip to content

 Sustainable development is a conversation

-Sustainable development is discussed and debated in many places: in politics, but also in academia, in civil society organisations ...
-Norms and values influence the different views, it is not a 'neutral' conversation conducted purely on the basis of information.
-Djapo also sees opportunities for education to participate.
-But given the politically charged nature of the topic, the classroom or school conversation requires a reasoned and deliberate approach.
-That is what school teams can count on our support for.
+Sustainable development is discussed and debated in many different settings: in politics, in academia, in civil society organisations ...
+Because norms and values influence the participants different views, sustainable development is never a 'neutral' conversation conducted purely on the basis of information.
+Djapo sees opportunities for education to participate in this conversation.
+However, given the politically charged nature of the topic, the classroom or school conversation requires a reasoned and deliberate approach.
+For this, school teams can count on our support.